vlad-byte-cell/An-Independent-Quantum-Project/README.md

 It's easy to see that, there is no signaling in any of the two circuits.
 However, it has an interesting feature that we will soon take a closer look at.
 For now, let's look for the corresponding CNOT decomposition that makes the full use of it:

-![The CNOT's visualisation as a quantum circuit](CNOT_QuantumCircuit.svg) What's special about the decomposition, it does not make use of a sequence of the two following equalities to provide the CNOT-matrix:
+![The CNOT's visualisation as a quantum circuit](CNOT_QuantumCircuit.svg) What's special about the decomposition, it does not make use of a sequence of the two following equalities to provide the complete CNOT-matrix (up to the global phase):

 <img src="https://quantum.cloud.ibm.com/learning/images/courses/foundations-of-quantum-error-correction/fault-tolerant-quantum-computing/CNOT-error-propagation.svg" alt="CNOT error propagation" width="300">

 Additionally, it achieves the clean ancilla primitive through interference.
-So, the ancilla qubit's state thereafter is the same as before the CNOT (apart from the global phase).
+So, the ancilla qubit's state thereafter is the same as before the CNOT.

 Code and pictures of the corresponding quantum circuits are licensed under GPLv3.